wp-plugins/facebook-ads/readme.txt

 == Description ==

 > Create Facebook Ads for your posts/pages directly from wordpress!
+Use the AdBuddy tool to automatically optimize your ads for the lowest price and best results.

 > To create Google Ads, download the [Ads Campaigns](http://wordpress.org/plugins/ads-campaigns/ "create Google Adwords and Facebook Ads") plugin, which lets you create ads both on Facebook and on Google.